 This course enhances the pre-service teacher's knowledge of the growth and motor behavior of children from conception through adolescence.
 It is a study of childhood growth and maturation as they relate to motor learning and motor skill acquisition.
+Two hours lecture, two hours laboratory weekly.
 Co-requisite: PEES 223.
-Three semester hours.
+Three semester hours